Jinhu-Wang/Global_EcoBio/README.md

 ## Requirements

-Ensure you have the following Python packages installed:
+Ensure to have the following Python packages installed:

 - **geopandas**: For handling geographic data, including shapefiles.
 - **rasterio**: For handling raster data, such as GeoTIFF files.